dallonasnes/openqaoa-website/docs/problems/what-is-a-qubo.md

 # What is a QUBO?

 QAOA can solve binary optimization problems known as QUBOs.
-QUBO stands for _Quadratic unconstrained binary optimization_, and a QUBO problem represent, loosely speaking, a binary problem with at most quadratic terms.
+QUBO stands for _Quadratic unconstrained binary optimization_, and a QUBO problem represents, loosely speaking, a binary problem with at most quadratic terms.
 In general any optimization problem can be cast as a binary problem, but not all of them will be quadratic in the resulting binary variables.
 For a very nice paper showcasing the QUBO formulation of most common optimization problems, please check out Andrew Lucas's paper [Ising formulations of many NP problems](https://arxiv.org/abs/1302.5843)

 ## Binary optimization